 The great thing about these temporary walls is you can easily take them down when you want to open up the space again.

 34. Don’t be afraid of paint (even if your landlord is)

 Trying to add color to an apartment that is painted in various hues of greige can be tricky, but fear not, you still have options.

 Can’t paint the walls?
 Use our guide to how to paint furniture and tackle your chairs, headboards, wardrobes and more – so long as they are yours to paint, anything goes.

-Greenery makes even the smallest of spaces feel fresher and more interesting.
+Greenery and indoor gardening makes even the smallest of spaces feel fresher and more interesting.
 And if you don’t have space to spare for house plants on the floor, trying hanging them instead.